dddavid4real/HistGen/README.md

 - [x] Release the source code for training and testing HistGen
 - [x] Release the diagnostic report data
 - [x] Release the DINOv2 ViT-L features of WSIs
+- [x] Release model weights of pre-trained DINOv2 ViT-L feature extractor
+- [x] Release the source code for WSI patching and feature extraction
 - [ ] Update checkpoints of HistGen and merge into EasyMIL for cancer diagnosis and survival analysis tasks
-- [ ] Release the original WSI data
-- [ ] Release model weights of pre-trained DINOv2 ViT-L feature extractor

 ## Prerequisite
 Follow this instruction to create conda environment and install necessary packages: